 Fortunately, there are other ways to earn money from Airbnb, including:

 You should form a legal entity to conduct business as an Airbnb host, especially as your portfolio grows.
-You’ll save money on taxes by operating through a business structure like a limited liability company (LLC).
+Although it’s not legally required, operating through a business structure such as a limited liability company (LLC) can save you money on taxes.
 It also provides a layer of privacy in cases where a problematic guest may attempt to confront you personally or take other threatening actions.
-Additionally, in the case of a business lawsuit, only the LLC’s assets are at risk, not yours.
+In the case of a business lawsuit, only the LLC’s assets are at risk, not yours.

 Tax laws and obligations vary by state and your tax responsibilities will differ depending on whether you rent out an entire property or just a single room.
 Many cities and states charge short-term occupancy taxes, which you are responsible for collecting and remitting.